 How does William Byrd Primary Academy know if my child needs extra help?

-- Parents notify us as part of the School Induction process
+- Parents notify us as part of the School Induction and Admissions process

 - Information is passed on from previous school